 Please see our documentation for complete technical documentation.

 - Log in to your API account, or sign up if you do not have an API account.

 - Once you are logged in, click the “Buy Searches” tab and follow the instructions.

 How do I see how many searches I have left?

 - Log in to your API account;

 - The “Account Summary” page shows key information about your search bundle(s), including the expiry date, how many searches have been done, and how many searches remain.

 How should I format my search images?

-Images should be JPEG, PNG or GIF with a maximum file size of 1 megabyte.
+Images should be in the JPEG, PNG, GIF, BMP, or TIFF format with a maximum file size of 1 megabyte.
 TinEye works best with images that are at LEAST 300 pixels in either dimension, but can work with images as low as 100 pixels in either dimension.
 For best results, avoid visibly watermarked images as TinEye may search for the watermark and not the image itself.